 Expats can apply for mobile phone contracts if they have a valid work permit for Switzerland and are registered at their local municipality.
 The necessary documents include proof of identification, banking details and proof of address.

-Contracts that include a phone usually run between 12 and 24 months, while some operators offer shorter contracts without one.
+Contracts that include a phone usually run between 12 and 24 months, while some operators offer shorter contracts without a phone.

 Prepaid mobile cards are a good option in terms of flexibility, but their call rates are generally higher than contract rates.
 SIM cards can be bought at supermarkets, kiosks and newsagents.